Traffic Light System Examples

 Pixel Mowing detected

 As explained above FOIs that go through the right-hand part of the decision tree are most likely growing grass, clover, grass-clover mixture or are permanent meadows according to the crop-group classification marker.
 The expected farming activity on these FOIs is mowing.
 If mowing event is detected, then these FOIs get assigned green.
-Browser App Screenshot shows FOI = 6711448001 that is claimed to grow winter wheat.
+An example FOI below is claimed to grow winter wheat.
 Crop-group classification and similarity markers disagree.
 Both of them suggest that grass-like crop is growing on this FOI.
 Mowing marker detects three mowing events: one in June, one in July, and one in August.
 Bare-soil marker identifies no observation as bare soil.

 Arable land example